 Wahoo Kickr Smart: Top performance with a price to match

 Many cyclists have raved that the Wahoo Kickr Smart is the gold standard for smart trainers.
-It functions as a direct drive trainer with a maximum power of up to 2,200 watts and a simulated gradient of 20%.
+It functions as a direct drive trainer with a maximum power of 2,200 watts and a simulated gradient of 20%.

 I think that all cyclists, myself included, agree that they hope to rarely have to ride uphill at a 20% gradient.
 Nonetheless, it’s still an impressive feature to have.

 The Wahoo Kickr Smart comes in at 21.5kg but is exceptionally quiet.
-The current model’s accuracy was also upgraded from the 2019 version to be within +/- 1% of power rankings and also boasts five degrees of lateral tilt to create that road-like feel.
+The current model’s accuracy was upgraded from the 2019 version to be within +/- 1% of power rankings and boasts five degrees of lateral tilt to create that road-like feel.